povilas-traveltime/igeolise-chromium-crawler/README.md

 special cases:
-    anyElement - matches any element, best use when an element type is unknownt but can be identified by an attribute. customSelector <value> - <value> can be any XPath selector.
+    anyElement - matches any element, best use when an element type is unknownt but can be identified by an attribute. customSelector <value> - <value> can be any XPath selector. customElement <element name> [<discriminator>] - finds an element with a tag of "element name".
+The element name must be a single word, accepted characters are "a-Z0-9_-".

 Discriminator: Since a discriminator is optional, it starts with a word "having" followed by a discriminator itself.